MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-shared-device-mode.md

 ### Detect shared-device mode

 Shared-device mode allows you to configure Android devices to be shared by multiple employees, while providing Microsoft Identity backed management of the device.
 Employees can sign in to their devices and access customer information quickly.
-When they're finished with their shift or task, they'll be able to sign-out of all apps on the shared device with a single click and the device will be immediately ready for the next employee to use.
+When they're finished with their shift or task, they'll be able to sign out of all apps on the shared device with a single click and the device will be immediately ready for the next employee to use.

 Use `isSharedDevice()` to determine if an app is running on a device that is in shared-device mode.
 Your app could use this flag to determine if it should modify UX accordingly.